Yakitrak/obsidian-cli/README.md

 ### Open Note

 Open given note name in Obsidian.
-Note can also be a absolute path from root of vault.
+Note can also be an absolute path from root of vault.

 ```bash
 # Opens note in obsidian